Game feel: Sound

 Sound effects emphasize the interactions between objects in the game.
 Having weak or quiet sound effects can lead to the game objects feeling weak and less impactful.
 If the sounds themselves are low quality, it can be especially distracting to the player.
 Good game feel requires appropriate, impactful, and pleasing (non-repetitive) sound effects.

 Music can also have a big effect on game feel.
 Game music's main purpose is to reinforce the main mood or tone of the game.
 Action games generally use loud and bombastic scores to emphasize the feeling of power and triumph, and horror games generally use subtle, tense music with loud spikes to drive home moments of intensity.

 Metaphor

 Metaphor in game feel refers to how the game mechanics relate to the game's theme.
 If the game involves things the player understands, the player will bring preconceived notions of how those things should behave.
 For instance, a realistic driving simulator game carries expectations of how the cars should handle; if you swap the model of the car out with a model of a fat running man (without changing the controls or movement) the game feels completely different and the previous expectations are no longer present.

+A gameplay screenshot of Pac-Man illustrating the threat of pursuing ghosts and a Power Pellet positioned at the top-right of the maze.

+Rules

+Rules, or game mechanics, are defined interactions between game elements designed for specific gameplay purposes.
+Without the context provided by the rules, these elements may appear unrelated to one another; however, the rules establish their relationships, which dictates how players interact with them.

+For example, in Pac-Man, consuming a "Power Pellet" temporarily allows the player character to eat the enemy ghosts.
+This rule changes the player's tactical approach on these items, often leading them to strategically leave the pellets on the stage until needed, rather than consuming them immediately.
+Without this rule, the item would not alter player behavior or affect the perceived threat level of the enemies.

+Steve Swink categorizes rules into three distinct levels based on how they affect gameplay: